SchoofsKelvin/ip-matching/README.md

 # IP-Matching

-Quick and easy-to-use checking whether an IP belongs to a range, subnetwork or IP with wildcards.
+Quick and easy-to-use checking whether an IP belongs to a range, subnetwork, mask or IP with wildcards.

 The IPv6 class also comes with a few handy methods to convert it to several string representations.